ChristChurchMayfair/ccm-main-gatsby/src/content/covid19_risk_assessment.md

 # COVID-19 Policy & Risk Assessment

-_Version 1:1_
+_Version 1.2_

-Date of implementation: 14 July 2020
+First date of implementation: 14 July 2020

 ## 1. Purpose

 1. This policy is written to serve the church family, visitors and staff of Christ Church Mayfair for services and midweek bible study meetings in the building.

 2. This policy will be reviewed:
-a) as our activities change e.g. when we re-start morning services;
+a) as our activities change e.g. if midweek Bible studies become possible;
 b) every month or more frequently if the Covid-10 situation changes and/or government/Church of England guidance varies in a way that would impact our meetings.

 ## 2. Principles